-31. Hike and Bike in Parque Metropolitano
+33. Hike and Bike in Parque Metropolitano

-Make sure to explore the east side of the park, where you’ll get stunning views overlooking the neighboring valleys below.
+As you plan your visit, make sure to explore the east side of the park, where you’ll get stunning views overlooking the neighboring valleys below.

-32. Take a Day Trip (or Overnight!) to Quilotoa
+34. Take a Day Trip (or Overnight!) to Quilotoa

 Truly a sight to behold, the Quilotoa Crater Lake will take your breath away.
 This volcanic crater is wedged among stunning landscapes in a remote corner of the Andes, a popular destination for visitors and trekkers who make the journey here to start the 3-day or 4-day Quilotoa Loop trek.

-Located about 4 hours away from Quito and requires at least two buses to get there, the best way to visit as a day trip from Quito is by booking an excursion with private transportation.
+Located about 4 hours away from Quito, Quilotoa can be challenging to get to.
+Most visitors have to take at least (!) two buses to get here, meaning that the best way to visit as a day trip from Quito is by booking an excursion with private transportation.
 You’ll get to travel comfortably and have plenty of time to hike around Quilotoa during your visit.

-33. Try Authentic Shwarma at El Árabe
+35. Try Authentic Shwarma at El Árabe

 The food here is so good that the president of Ecuador has even eaten here.
 Plus, it’s quite affordable.
 You won’t find a better spot to eat in La Mariscal at this price range.

-34. Horseback Ride in a Volcanic Crater at Pululahua
+36. Horseback Ride in a Volcanic Crater at Pululahua

 Just past Mitad del Mundo heading north of Quito, Pululahua is a long-extinct volcanic crater, now a beautiful, lust valley surrounded by the soaring sides of the volcano.
 This is a great excursion and a beautiful place to enjoy nature near Quito, with places to hike in the crater and plenty of viewpoints from above.